masslightsquared/jilp/README.md

-# jilp
+# Multivariate Linear Regression Python
-Multivariate Linear Regression Python
+Predicting house price from size and number of bedrooms.